RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 Contains information about the goals for the chapter.
 This includes two goals which are `success_goal` and `fail_goal`, also `goal_setting` which is a dictionary for meta information for goals.
 [Further Check on GoalInfo](./goal_v1.md)

-#### `statuses`
+#### `status_ids`
-An array of `Status` objects, representing the numerical values or statuses that are tracked or affected by the chapter's events.
+An array of status's id, representing the numerical values or statuses that are tracked or affected by the chapter's events.
 [Further Check on Status](./goal_v1.md)

 #### `endings`